Adautocs1/Adautocs1/README.md

 - 👋 Hi, I’m @Adautocs1
-- 👀 I’m interested in codes to automate Data Analysis
+- 👀 I’m interested in codes to automate Data Analysis plus Data Science, Machine Learning.
-- 🌱 I’m currently learning Data Science, Machine Learning and Python at Github Copilot
+- 🌱 I’m currently learning  Google Data Analysis certified @Coursera.org.
+R and Python programming too.
 - 💞️ I’m looking to collaborate on IT Audit tools on Big Data Analysis
-- 📫 How to reach me: adautocs1b@gmail.com
+- 📫 How to reach me: HTTPS://www.linkedin.com/in/adautos

 <!---
 Adautocs1/Adautocs1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.